 A Pull Request (PR) can trigger a build in Continuous Integration (CI) but if that PR includes changes in the build process settings, it can lead to Remote Code Execution (RCE).
 The speaker did the research about this topic using public repositories in Github (and therefore was expelled).

 The repositories used Travis as CI (common) and were configured to do build during the PR ( a common practice to know if the PR breaks the build).
 It was given as a critical example, the case of the repositories that include dockerfile, allowing image modification, access to the network - in containers everything runs as root, allowing access to the internal network, full control over the image or SSH key leak.
 Since CI service providers use a hosting infrastructure, the speaker realized that they could still create new instances, launch new processes, etc, through the before_install hook.
 While doing the research, he automated the entire process and eventually created a tool called CIDER: Continuous Integration and Deployment Exploiter.
-Here you can find this presentation.

 - Game of Chromes: Owning the Web with Zombie Chrome Extensions by Tomer Cohen